Public Administration

 PA 8310.
 Applied Public Service Management.
 3 Semester Hours.

-Limited to in-service students (graduate students with one or more years of full-time employment in the public or non-profit sector).
-Students will be required to undertake an advanced organizational and strategic analysis of a public or non-profit organization under the supervision of a designed faculty member.
+This course is limited to in-service students (graduate students with one or more years of full-time employment in the public or non-profit sector) and provides students the opportunity to earn three (3) credit hours of internship credit.
+Students will be required to undertake a project or responsibilities in coordination with their current employer.
+The student will work under the supervision of a designated faculty member.

 PA 8365.
 Human Resources Management.
 3 Semester Hours.